 How To Keep Variegated String Of Hearts Succulent Pink?

 Simply allow your plant to get plenty of bright light for the leaves to stay pink and grow with their dominant color.
 If your leaves are not pink or at least pinkish, then your plant may need a bit more sun.

 Why Are My Variegated String Of Hearts Losing Leaves?

-Your succulent is losing its leaves from over watering, causing the leaves to droop, turn yellow, and rot.
-Make sure you don’t water your plant too often and use a pot that drain excess water well for a nice moist soil, but not overly wet, for the best growth of the plant.
+Your succulent is losing its leaves from over-watering, causing the leaves to droop, turn yellow, and rot.
+Make sure you don’t water your plant too often and use a pot that drains excess water well for nice moist soil, but not overly wet, for the best growth of the plant.